 Mode of grades

-When the "Sum of grades" aggregation strategy is used, a grade item can act as Extra credit for the category.
+When the "Natural" aggregation strategy is used, a grade item can act as Extra credit for the category.
 This means that the grade item's maximum grade will not be added to the category total's maximum grade, but the item's grade will.
 Following is an example:

 - Item 1 is graded 0-100